 Satchell’s early online efforts are already paying dividends, and she’s ready for more.
 “People are starting to come in and say, ‘I saw an ad for you’ and they are starting to recognize us.” she enthuses.
 “If we had this new website and ecommerce during COVID, we could have done even better, but it shows us now we’re moving in the right direction.”

-Your business can thrive online with help from Digital Main Street’s Ontario Grants, ShopHERE or Future Proof opportunities.
-Discover more information and sign up today to get started!
+Find out how your business can thrive online with help from Digital Main Street’s Ontario Grants, ShopHERE or Future Proof opportunities.